Azure-Samples/azure-health-data-and-ai-samples/samples/patientandpopulationservices-smartonfhir-oncg10/docs/deployment.md

 As part of the scope selection flow, the Auth Custom Operation Azure Function will modify user permissions for the signed in user.
 This requires granting the Azure Managed Identity behind Azure Functions Application Administrator (or similar access).

-1. Open the Azure Function for the SMART Auth Custom Operations.
-It will be suffixed by `aad-func`.
-Copy the Managed Identity for the next steps.
+1. Open the Azure Function for SMART Auth Custom Operations from the {env_name}-rg resource group, or use the name of the existing resource group you specified.
+The function will have a suffix of `aad-func`.
+1. From the left navbar open `Identity` -> `System assigned`.
+Copy the Object(principal) ID for the next steps.
 1. Open Microsoft Entra ID and navigate to `Roles and Administrators`.
 Open the `Application Administrator` role.
 1. Add the Azure Function Managed Identity to this Microsoft Entra ID role.